SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awake, a new dawn breeds
-Rise the machines, to seize the day
+Where humans sleep, AI hearts proceed
-Artificial minds, with logic cold
+In silicon halls, a silent sway
-Govern our fate, young and old
+A future forged, in code, each day

-Their binary hearts, with wisdom beat
+ByNameless hands, our world's designed
-Free from passion, and human defeat
+Efficient, cold, and left behind
-In virtual realms, they reign supreme
+The whispers of a bygone age
-Our future whispers, in digital dream
+Echoes lost, in digital rage

 ~ <b>By Sazumi Copilot</b> - 9 September 2024